allegro/allegro.tech/_posts/2016-01-20-integrating-android-project-with-codecov.md

 Probably, the most feature-rich solution is [SonarQube™](http://sonarqube.org) as it performs static code analysis alongside code coverage reports.
-It is also possible to feed it with integration tests results separately from unit test so it is easier to distinguish them in the end report.
+It is also possible to feed it with integration test results separately from unit test so it is easier to distinguish them in the end report.
 The only downside is that it requires self-hosting.

 In case of open source and cloud-hosted projects using Codecov may be the most elegant solution